Belgium fans fear Harry Kane ahead of England World Cup clash

 England fans are expected to turn out in greater numbers for the match, nicknamed the Brexit derby, after one leading fan group estimated the turnout for the first game against Tunisia was the lowest travelling support for 30 years.

-And Will Tomlinson, 34, from Retford, in Nottinghamshire, said he hoped for an
+And Will Tomlinson, 34, from Retford, in Nottinghamshire, said he hoped for an English influx as the team progressed through the tournament.

 He said: “We’ve got loads of friends who were umming and ahhing whether to come.